Introduction-To-CS-Siena/Siena-MLS-py/README.md

 The project is configured to auto deploy to PyPi on project release.
 Here is a possible sequence of actions that may help.

+### Playground

+The `playground.ipynb` file can be used to test things out.
+It is not part of the package.
+Run it using `jupyter lab ./playground.ipynb` to test out new features, before updating the version number and deploying.

 ### Contributions

 1. Use github codespaces / local VSCode to make changes.